mattlewis92/angular-confirmation-popover/README.md

 ```

 ## Documentation
-All documentation is auto-generated from the source via typedoc and can be viewed here:
+All documentation is auto-generated from the source via compodoc and can be viewed here:
 https://mattlewis92.github.io/angular-confirmation-popover/docs/

-The main `mwlConfirmationPopover` directive options can be viewed [here](https://mattlewis92.github.io/angular-confirmation-popover/docs/classes/confirmationpopover.html).
+The main `mwlConfirmationPopover` directive options can be viewed [here](https://mattlewis92.github.io/angular-confirmation-popover/docs/directives/ConfirmationPopover.html).

 ## Development